 Third, don’t use steel wool or abrasive products since the combination of them and your brute muscle strength could cause scratches.

 Lastly, and this is a biggie: DO NOT LEAVE METAL PANS AND UTENSILS LYING IN THE SINK.
 The resulting rust is a pain to scrub off.
-I make the mistake occasionally and say curse words (which incidentally eases stain removal) as I address the rust with a Mr. Clean eraser.
+I make the mistake occasionally and get panicky even as a clean eraser does the work of erasing the rust.

-If you live with kids, train them to always leave such items on the counter or load them in the dishwasher to keep your sink sparkling pretty.
+If you live with kids, train them to never leave such items lying in the sink to keep your sink sparkling pretty.

 Let’s Chat in the Kitchen

 How are things, friends?
-After a rough week, I feel like I am maybe turning a corner and finding my center of gravity again.
+After a busy week of home improvement, I’m a little weary.
+DIY is different when you’re no longer 35!
+World events are also on my mind too often.
 The only way I honestly know how to move through uncertainty, problems, and discomfort is to stay awake, stay vulnerable and lean into daily transformation.

 I don’t need to tell you that IT ALWAYS REQUIRES COURAGE because it is messy.
 Listen to my girl discuss it:

-No idea what your own daily transformation entails, but maybe it can be as simple as greeting each new morning as a gift stretched out with no mistakes in it, ready to become a blessing with your consent, your YES, and your whole heart.
+Daily transformation can be as simple as greeting each new morning as a gift stretched out with no mistakes in it, ready to become a blessing with our consent, our YES, and our whole heart.

-I always love hearing from you (even if life happens to be handing you lemons) to feel a little more connected. xox
+I always love hearing from you (even when life is less lovely and handing you lemons) to feel a little more connected. xox

 If you’re in the mood to support a small business like mine, visit the inspiration on my kitchen Pinterest board and repin everything you admire so your friends can enjoy it too.